TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Introduction

 The HEOM is a powerful method for numerically exact open quantum dynamics for systems embedded in thermal Bosonic environments.\cite{tanimura_numerically_2020,ikeda_generalization_2020,ishizaki2006,tanaka2010, chen_bexcitonics_2024} In the case of linear system-bath coupling, the bath correlation function (BCF) contains all information about the bath needed to construct the quantum master equation.
 To make the QME numerically tractable, HEOM decomposes the BCF into a series of $K$ complex decaying exponentials which allows the influence of the environment to be captured by a hierarchy of auxiliary density matrices (ADMs).
-In the limit of an infinitely large hierarchy the simulation is exact, but in practice the hierarchy must be truncated at a level which maintains accuracy and controls computational expense.
-HEOM has been employed effectively for models of spectroscopy, and for charge and energy transport in photosynthetic complexes, molecular aggregates, Holstein models, and organic photovoltaic cells.\cite{bai2021,kramer2018,seibt2021,yan2018,cainelli2021,yan2020,jankovic2023} The main challenge of HEOM is that the cost of the quantum dynamics grows exponentially with the number of features $K$ in the bath, thus limiting the use of HEOM to simple model problems with unstructured environments.
+The HEOM has been employed effectively for models of spectroscopy, and for charge and energy transport in photosynthetic complexes, molecular aggregates, Holstein models, and organic photovoltaic cells.\cite{bai2021,kramer2018,seibt2021,yan2018,cainelli2021,yan2020,jankovic2023} The main challenge of HEOM is that the cost of the quantum dynamics grows exponentially with the number of features $K$ in the bath, thus limiting the use of HEOM to simple model problems with unstructured environments.

 Due to its importance, several computational packages implement HEOM simulations, including \textsc{QuTiP}, \textsc{pyHEOM}, \textsc{HierarchicalEOM.jl}, \textsc{GPU-HEOM}, and \textsc{DM-HEOM}.\cite{lambert_qutip_2025,ikeda_generalization_2020,huang_efficient_2023,kreisbeck_long-lived_2012,kramer2018} However, these implementations are often limited by the number of features $K$ that can be included, and present-day capabilities are insufficient to capture chemically realistic environments, especially when low temperature correction terms are required.